lisp-mirror/clcon/README.md

 MIT (or BSD) license (see [tkcon's](http://tkcon.sourceforge.net/) copyright)

 ## Roadmap
-- package-awareness of IDE
+- package-awareness of IDE (status bar, prompt, find source)
 - use as a GUI for [cl-stirling-engine](https://bitbucket.org/budden/cl-stirling-engine)
 - close all bugs (ha-ha!)
 - print "who calls" info